DistributedComponents/coqproject/README.md

 # coqproject.sh

-This is a simple script to create a `_CoqProject` file for a [Coq](https://coq.inria.fr) development, including external dependencies and namespaces.
+This is a simple bash script to create a `_CoqProject` file for a [Coq](https://coq.inria.fr) development, including external dependencies and namespaces.
 The resulting file should work with [`coq_makefile`](https://coq.inria.fr/distrib/current/refman/tools.html#Makefile),